LevelUpMarketers/tta-management-plugin/docs/EventsListPage.md

    in member and a **Membership Perks** panel encouraging upgrades.
 2. **Center column** – the list of upcoming events ordered by date.
 Each row links to the corresponding Event Page.
-Event images are constrained with `object-fit: contain` to ensure consistent sizing without cropping.
+Event images are constrained with `object-fit: contain` and are right aligned.
+Below each event name a list of key details appears with the same icons used on individual Event Pages.
 3. **Right column** – an advertising slot that displays one random ad image from the Ads admin page.
-The slot sticks to the viewport while scrolling thanks to `sticky-scroll.js` which fixes elements with the `.tta-stick-on-scroll` class and recalculates its position when images load or the window resizes.
-The script accounts for the admin bar and site header so the ad never sits beneath them while scrolling.
+The slot stays fixed via CSS `position: sticky` while `sticky-scroll.js` dynamically sets the top offset to account for the admin bar and site header so the ad never appears underneath them.

 Profile thumbnails within the “Join Your Friends” section open a larger version in a simple popup when clicked.
 The popup is disabled on very small screens.